dellaliberasimone/openai-end-to-end-basic/README.md

 - The [Azure CLI installed](https://learn.microsoft.com/cli/azure/install-azure-cli)

-  If you're executing this from WSL, be sure the Azure CLI is installed in WSL and is not using the version installed in Windows. `which az` should show `/usr/bin/az`.
+  If you are executing this from Powershell, be sure the Azure CLI is installed.

 ### 1. :rocket: Deploy the infrastructure

 The following steps are required to deploy the infrastructure from the command line.